BlackCapCoder/ipscan-norway/README.md

 A list of all of the sites that are indexof sites

 ## indexof-sites-struct
-The complete folder structure of all of the indexof sites
+The complete folder structure of all the indexof sites.
+Does not list files